 - Avoid using perfumed soaps or shower gels to wash your genitals

-- Not douching your vagina with water or using vaginal deodorants
+- Avoid douching your vagina and using vaginal deodorants

 Can BV cause you to bleed?

 How can I treat BV?